huangdehui2013/hits-metasearch/README.md

 # HITS for Metasearch

-*A metasearch algorithm which evaluates system performance using HITS.*
+*A metasearch algorithm which evaluates system performance using Jon Kleinberg's HITS algorithm.*

 This is a research project I am doing with [Javed Aslam](http://www.ccs.neu.edu/home/jaa/) at Northeastern University.
 It works with TREC-formatted ranked document lists.
 Use `compress.py` to convert a directory of TREC data to numpy data files.
 Use `hitsmetasearch.py` to run the algorithm on the numpy data files.